Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 ## Seeing the Unseen

-One glance at Neistat’s vlogs and you’re instantly hooked.
-It’s not just about the storyline, but the visual journey he takes you on.
-He excels in capturing the minute details that often escape the naked eye, transforming them into significant elements of his narrative.
+If you watch Casey’s vlogs, you get sucked in.
+It’s about the storyline and the visual journey he takes you on.
+He excels in capturing the minute details that often escape the naked eye, transforming them into significant narrative elements.
 These carefully framed shots keep his viewers hooked, transforming ordinary scenes into extraordinary narratives.

-It's not just what he shows, but how he shows it that's captivating.
+It's captivating not just what he shows but how he shows it.
 His trademark sunglasses, for example, are more than a fashion statement.
 Neistat uses them to connect directly with his audience, making viewers feel like he's looking right at them.
-It’s a clever trick, making us feel that Casey, much like a consummate Enneagram 4, is constantly aware of his surroundings, giving us a sense of his deep desire to understand and be understood.
+It’s a clever trick, making us think that Casey, much like a consummate Enneagram 4, is constantly aware of his surroundings, giving us a sense of his deep desire to understand and be understood.

 ## Why Casey Wears the Sunglasses